DrummerViking/GraphTools/Remove-GraphUserCalendarEvents/Readme.md

 ### PARAMETER Subject
 This is an mandatory parameter.
 The exact subject text to filter meeting items.
 This parameter cannot be used together with the "FromAddress" parameter.

-### PARAMETER FromAddress
+### PARAMETER Organizers
 This is an mandatory parameter.
-The sender address to filter meeting items.
+The sender(s) address(es) to filter meeting items.
 This parameter cannot be used together with the "Subject" parameter.

 ### PARAMETER Mailboxes
 This is an optional parameter.
 This is a list of SMTP Addresses.
 If this parameter is ommitted, the script will run against the authenticated user mailbox.